carlottas/ObjectTableSegmentation/README.md

-std_msgs/Float32 |redPercentage	|Percentage of red point included in the input cloud. std_msgs/Float32 | greenPercentage	| Percentage of green point included in the input cloud. std_msgs/Float32 |bluePercentage	|Percentage of blue point included in the input cloud. std_msgs/String |Color	|Color of the point cloud.("red","blue","green","yellow","pink").
+std_msgs/Float32 |redPercentage	|Percentage of red point included in the input cloud. std_msgs/Float32 | greenPercentage	| Percentage of green point included in the input cloud. std_msgs/Float32 |bluePercentage	|Percentage of blue point included in the input cloud. std_msgs/Float32 |pinkPercentage	|Percentage of pink point included in the input cloud. std_msgs/Float32 |yellowPercentage	|Percentage of yellow point included in the input cloud. std_msgs/String |Color	|Color of the point cloud.("red","blue","green","yellow","pink").